zimtsui/amenda/README.md

 If the downstream rejects the yielded result, the `.next` of the generator should be called with an `Upwards` as feedback.
 In this case, the workflow should revise its output and yield a new version.

 `Upwards` is a subtype of `Error`.
-It's intended to represent an error from downstream to upstream.
+It's intended to represent an error sent from downstream to upstream.

 ```ts
 import { Upwards } from '@zimtsui/amenda';